Lawyers and Settlements Lawsuit News

 Redlands, CA: A national class action has been filed against Toyota Motor Corporation on behalf of Toyota and Lexus owners, alleging that the cars are prone to 'sudden unintended acceleration' (SUA).

-The lawsuit follows a recent recall by Toyota, which in turn was prompted by a fatal car accident in which an accelerator pedal of a Lexus ES 350 became stuck in the full open position.
+The lawsuit follows a recent Toyota recall, which was prompted by a fatal car accident in which an accelerator pedal of a Lexus ES 350 became stuck in the full open position.
 This resulted in the vehicle traveling at more than 100 miles per hour before crashing and bursting into open flames, killing the California highway patrol officer, Mark Saylor, and three of his family members.

 The class is represented by Los Angeles County residents Seong Bae Choi, the owner of a 2004 Camry and Chris Chan Park, who owns a 2008 FJ Cruiser.
 Both claim to have experienced SUA in their own cars, on numerous occasions.